basho-labs/Riak-TS-JDBC-Driver/riakts.jdbc.driver/README.md

 # Riak TS JDBC Driver
-This code is a rough attempt at implementing a JDBC driver for Basho's open source Riak TS (Time Series) database (docs.basho.com/riakts/latest/).
+A basic JDBC driver for Basho's open source Riak TS (Time Series) database (docs.basho.com/riakts/latest/).
+The driver implements support for the following JDBC features also supported by Riak TS:

+- executeQuery(String sql) for SELECT and DESCRIBE TABLE statements
+- executeUpdate(String sql) for CREATE TABLE and INSERT statements

 Basic driver usage is demonstrated in the code block below.
 More example code is available in the project's tests.
 ```Java